Curriculum Frameworks & Instructional Resources Div.

 The Curriculum Frameworks & Instructional Resources Division supports the Instructional Quality Commission, develops curriculum frameworks, oversees the adoption of instructional materials, produces and distributes instructional materials in specialized media.

-The Curriculum Frameworks & Instructional Resources Division is part of the Instruction and Measurement Branch.
+The Curriculum Frameworks & Instructional Resources Division is part of the Instruction, Measurement, and Administration Branch.

-The Clearinghouse for Specialized Media & Translations (CSMT) helps to close the achievement gap by providing instructional resources in accessible formats to students with disabilities in California.
+Clearinghouse for Specialized Media and Technology (CSMT) helps to close the achievement gap by providing instructional resources in accessible formats to students with disabilities in California.

 Instructional Quality Commission